Today’s Wonder of the Day was inspired by nolan. nolan Wonders, “how does an xray work” Thanks for WONDERing with us, nolan!

 Soon, Roentgen noticed that a fluorescent screen in his lab started glowing while he conducted his experiment.
 While he knew fluorescent material normally glows when exposed to electromagnetic radiation, he was still surprised because heavy cardboard, which he thought would have blocked the radiation, surrounded the tube.

 He began to experiment by placing different objects between the tube and the screen.
 No matter what he put between the two, the screen still glowed.

+When x-rays come into contact with our body tissues, they produce an image on a metal film.
 Soft tissue, such as skin and organs, cannot absorb the high-energy rays, and the beam passes through them.
 Dense materials inside our bodies, like bones, absorb the radiation.

 Much like camera film, the X-ray film develops depending on which areas were exposed to the X-rays.
-Black areas on an X-ray represent areas where the X-rays have passed through soft tissues.
-White areas show where denser tissues, such as bones, have absorbed the X-rays.
+Black areas on an x-ray represent areas where the x-rays have passed through soft tissues.
+White areas show where denser tissues, such as bones, have absorbed the x-rays.